vercel/serve/README.md

 [![Build Status](https://circleci.com/gh/zeit/serve.svg?&style=shield)](https://circleci.com/gh/zeit/serve)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/micro/serve)

-Have you ever wanted to share a project on your network by running just a command?
-Then this module is exactly what you're looking for: It provides a neat interface for listing the directory's contents and switching into sub folders.
+If you would like to share a project on your network, serve a static file or even entire single page applications, this package is just the right choice for you.

-In addition, it's also awesome when it comes to serving static sites.
+Furthermore, it also provides a neat interface for listing the directory's contents:

 ![screenshot](https://user-images.githubusercontent.com/6170607/40541195-167ff460-601b-11e8-8f66-3b0c7ff96cbb.png)

 ## Usage

-Firstly, install the package from [npm](https://npmjs.com/release) (you'll need at least Node.js 7.6.0):
+Firstly, install the package from [npm](https://npmjs.com/release) (you'll need at least Node.js LTS):

 ```bash
 npm install -g serve